robcarver17/pysystemtrade/docs/userguide.md

 Each relevant pathname must contain .csv files of the following four types (where code is the instrument_code):

-1. Static configuration data- `instrument_config.csv` headings: Instrument, Pointsize, AssetClass, Currency
+1. Static configuration and cost data- `instrument_config.csv` headings: Instrument, Pointsize, AssetClass, Currency.
+Additional headings for costs: Slippage, PerBlock, Percentage, PerTrade.
+See ['costs'](#costs) for more detail.
 2. Adjusted price data- `code.csv` (eg SP500.csv) headings: DATETIME, PRICE
 3. Carry and forward data - `code.csv` (eg AEX.csv): headings:
    DATETIME, PRICE,CARRY,FORWARD,CARRY_CONTRACT PRICE_CONTRACT, FORWARD_CONTRACT
 4. Currency data - `ccy1ccy2fx.csv` (eg AUDUSDfx.csv) headings: DATETIME,
    FXRATE
-5. Cost data - `costs_analysis.csv` headings: Instrument, Slippage, PerBlock,
-   Percentage, PerTrade.
-See ['costs'](#costs) for more detail.

 DATETIME should be something that `pandas.to_datetime` can parse.
 Note that the price in (2) is the continously stitched price (see [volatility